usc-isi-i2/datamart/query_api.md

 In _search by example_ the query engine finds other datasets that contain data similar to the given the example data.
 For instance, give columns of D3M Dataframe as example, the query engine returns datasets with similar columns.
-In _search by metdata query_ the query engine searches metadata decriptions of the datasets, and in _search by content_ the query engine searches content of the datasets.
+In _search by metadata query_ the query engine searches metadata descriptions of the datasets, and in _search by content_ the query engine searches content of the datasets.

 The API defines a domain specific language in JSON for specifying search queries.
 This